comit-network/RFCs/RFC-007-SWAP-Ethereum-Basic.md

 ### Refund

-To reund the HTLC, the funder MUST confirm a transaction to `contract_address` with empty data in a block with timestamp greater than `expiry`.
+To refund the HTLC, the funder MUST send a transaction to `contract_address` with empty data in a block with timestamp greater than `expiry`.

-To be notified of the refund event, both parties SHOULD watch the blockchain for a transaction send to `contract_address` that emits the `Refunded()` topic:
+To be notified of the refund event, both parties SHOULD watch the blockchain for  `contract_address` emitting the `Refunded()` log.
-`0x5D26862916391BF49478B2F5103B0720A842B45EF145A268F2CD1FB2AED55178`

 ## Registry extension